Baldur's Gate (video game): Story

-The player character is the young and orphaned ward of the mage Gorion.
+The player character is the young and orphaned Ward of the mage Gorion.
 The two live in the ancient library fortress of Candlekeep.
-Abruptly, the Ward is instructed by Gorion to prepare to leave the citadel during the night with no explanation.
+The Ward is instructed by Gorion to prepare to leave the citadel during the night with no explanation.
 That night, a mysterious armoured figure and his cohorts ambush the pair and order Gorion to hand over the Ward.
 Gorion refuses, and dies in the ensuing battle, while urging his Ward to escape.
 The next morning, the Ward encounters Imoen, a childhood friend and fellow orphan from Candlekeep, who had followed them in secret.
-With Candlekeep no longer accessible to them without Gorion's influence to circumvent its admission fee, and the city of Baldur's Gate currently closed off to outsiders due to bandit raids, the Ward resolves to investigate the cause of the region's Iron Crisis.
+With Candlekeep no longer accessible to them without Gorion's influence to circumvent its admission fee, and the city of Baldur's Gate closed off to outsiders due to bandit raids, the Ward resolves to investigate the cause of the region's Iron Crisis.

 Travelling to the mines of Nashkel, the main source of the region's iron, the Ward's party discovers that the mine's ore is being contaminated by a group of kobolds led by a half-orc, and that they and the bandits plaguing the region are being controlled by an organization known as the Iron Throne, a merchant outfit operating out of Baldur's Gate.
 After sabotaging a mine operated by the Iron Throne in the Cloakwood that would presumably give them total control over the region's iron, the Ward's party travels to the newly reopened Baldur's Gate.
-Invading the Throne's headquarters, the group learns that proof of the organization's involvement with the Iron Crisis was taken by one of the regional leaders when they and the rest of the leadership headed to Candlekeep for an important meeting.
+Invading the Throne's headquarters, the group learns that proof of the organization's involvement with the Iron Crisis was taken by one of the regional leaders when they and the rest of the leadership were headed to Candlekeep for an important meeting.
 Revealing their findings to Duke Eltan, the leader of the Flaming Fist, the group receive a rare and valuable book, which would allow them access into Candlekeep, in order to spy on the meeting.

 During their investigations in the citadel's library, the Ward discovers a prophecy written by the ancient seer Alaundo, foretelling how the offspring created during the Time of Troubles by the dead god Bhaal, the Lord of Murder, will sow chaos until only one remains to become the new Lord of Murder.
-The Ward then finds a letter from Gorion revealing that the Ward is among the offspring of Bhaal, known as Bhaalspawn.
+The Ward finds a letter from Gorion revealing that the Ward is among the offspring of Bhaal, known as Bhaalspawn.
 During their stay at Candlekeep, the Ward's party is imprisoned for the murders of the Iron Throne leaders, regardless of whether or not they did so, until they can be transported to Baldur's Gate to be executed.
 Tethoril, a prominent keeper in Candlekeep, visits the party and reveals that a suspicious character the party met earlier, Koveras, is really the foster son of one of the now dead Iron Throne leaders.
-His name is Sarevok, the one responsible for Gorion's murder, and who also wishes to kill the Ward.
+His name is Sarevok and is the one responsible for Gorion's murder and wishes to kill the Ward as well.